nkymark/nkymark.github.io/_pages/about.md

 ---

 ## Brief Biography ##
 I received the BEng (Hons) in Electrical and Computer Systems Engineering and the Ph.D. in Fault Diagnosis and Control Systems from Monash University in 2006 and 2009, respectively.
-I am currently a Senior Lecturer in Mechatronics Engineering and Control at the School of Engineering, Ulster University, UK, and I am attached to the Engineering Research Institute.
+I am currently a Senior Lecturer (Associate Professor) in Mechatronics Engineering and Control at the School of Engineering, Ulster University, UK, and I am attached to the Engineering Research Institute.

 My research interests include fault diagnosis, mathematical modelling, digital twin, and data analytics for anomaly detection and classification.